Scarvy/awesome-readwise/README.md

 - [readwise_to_discord](https://github.com/clement0910/readwise_to_discord) - Share notes and articles by sending Readwise data to Discord.
 - [readwise-epub](https://github.com/GeorgeHahn/readwise-epub) - Create EPUBs from your Readwise Reader inbox.
 - [readwise-feed](https://github.com/jckw/readwise-feed) - A passive social media feed of user's reading activity.
+- [reader-google-docs](https://github.com/marcus-crane/reader-google-docs) - Import Google Docs into Reader (archived).
+- [readwise-list](https://github.com/rockiedo/readwise-lite) - A minimal version of the Readwise app.
+- [readwise-note-extractor](https://github.com/elchead/readwise-note-extractor) - Export markdown highlights to Readwise.
 - [readwise-reader-desktop](https://github.com/ondrejfuhrer/readwise-reader-desktop) - A simple Electron app for the Readwise Reader web application.
 - [readwise-template](https://github.com/natterstefan/readwise-template) - A Readwise export template for Roam (or other tools for thought).
 - [readwise-s3](https://github.com/fedragon/readwise-s3) - Backup Readwise.io content to AWS S3.
-- [readwise-note-extractor](https://github.com/elchead/readwise-note-extractor) - Export markdown highlights to Readwise.
 - [rextract](https://github.com/zachwick/rextract) - A toolchain for moving Remarkable highlights to Readwise.
 - [Readwise.md](https://github.com/bobbyhiddn/Readwise.md) - A script that pushes all quotes from a folder to Readwise.
 - [readwise-random-quote](https://github.com/TedisAgolli/readwise-random-quote) - A Next.js app that generators quotes from Readwise highlights.
-- [reader-google-docs](https://github.com/marcus-crane/reader-google-docs) - Import Google Docs into Reader (archived).
 - [readwise-ulusses](https://github.com/terror/readwise-ulysses) - Sync highlights from Readwise to Ulysses.
-- [readwise-list](https://github.com/rockiedo/readwise-lite) - A minimal version of the Readwise app.
 - [scribd](https://github.com/micahlt/scribd-readwise-integration) - Send highlights from Scibd to Readwise.

 ## Third-Party Integrations

-A collection of products and services with Readwise and/ or Reader integrations.
+A selection of products and services integrated with Readwise and/or Reader.

 - [Beeminder](https://www.beeminder.com/readwisereader) - Beeminder, a self-tracker with commitment contracts.
   - [Beeminder Blog](https://blog.beeminder.com/readwise/) - A blog post discussing the integration.